 - A federal judge has already ruled in favor of KCS’ use of these crews at the Laredo Gateway, dismissing challenges from rail labor unions.

 - The introduction of international crews has not reduced hours, jobs or compensation for U.S. rail workers.
-In fact, as capacity across the Laredo International Rail Bridge has increased, new jobs have been created in the U.S. to handle the additional trains.
+As capacity across the Laredo International Rail Bridge has increased, new jobs have been created in the U.S. to handle the additional trains.

-- CBP and FRA have already authorized these international crews and are working with KCS and UP to implement their Secure Corridor strategy to improve the safety, security and efficiency of cross-border trade.
+- CBP and FRA have already authorized these international crews.
+They are working with KCS and UP to implement their Secure Corridor strategy to improve the safety, security and efficiency of cross-border trade.

 - FRA has said, “Crew changes along the U.S. and Mexican border are a challenge to moving goods in an efficient and safe manner.”